metricly/metricly-docs/content/api/api-packages.md

 ## Modify an Existing Community Package

-CloudWisdom has a [community Github for packages](https://github.com/netuitive-community-packages) available for download.
+CloudWisdom has a [community GitHub for packages](https://github.com/netuitive-community-packages) available for download.
 You can install these via the API,  customize them to your liking, or even contribute with a completely new package.
 Let's simply modify an existing package to fit our needs.

 {{% expand "View method details."%}}

 **Prerequisite**: If you haven't already, install the [CLI](https://docs.metricly.com/api/api-cli/).

 1\.
-Go to the [community Github for packages](https://github.com/netuitive-community-packages) and download the **netuitive-packages-linux** package as a .zip file.
+Go to the [community GitHub for packages](https://github.com/netuitive-community-packages) and download the **netuitive-packages-linux** package as a .zip file.

 2\.
 Unzip the contents.